NHSDigital/tnql/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-PLEASE NOTE: A side-effect of decoupling TNQL from the NCRS SQL adapter is that more of the grammar logic can be DRYed up, esp. in relation to providers.
+PLEASE NOTE: A side-effect of decoupling TNQL from the NCRAS SQL adapter is that more of the grammar logic can be DRYed up, esp. in relation to providers.
 We plan to fix this and some internal namespacing in forthcoming releases.

 ## Contributing